staticpagesjs/core/README.md

 type Data = { [k: string]: unknown };
 ```

+## Custom options for the controller
+You can define additional properties at the same level as the `from`, `to` and `controller` keys.
+These user defined properties are accessible through the `this` context variable of the controller.

 ## Missing a feature?
 Create an issue describing your needs.
 If it fits the scope of the project I will implement it or you can implement it your own and submit a pull request.